Finite-Sample Distortion in Kernel Specification Tests: A Perturbation Analysis of Empirical Directional Components: Simulation Studies and Empirical Applications

 \subsection{Simulation Studies}

 As benchmarks, we consider two KCM-type test statistics: the Gaussian process (GP) test statistic $\hat{T}_{GP}$ proposed by \cite{escanciano2024gaussian}, and the integrated conditional moment (ICM) test statistic $\hat{T}_{ICM}$ introduced by \cite{bierens1997asymptotic}.
-Both statistics are of the form
+Both statistics are of the form\footnote{The classical ICM test statistic is constructed using the empirical process: $n \hat{T}_{n,ICM} = \int_\mathcal{X} |R_{n,exp}(t)|^2 N(dt)$, where $R_{n,exp}(t) = n^{-1/2} \sum_{\alpha=1}^n \varepsilon_{\hat \theta,\alpha} \exp(i x_\alpha^\top t)$, and $N$ is the standard normal distribution.
+However, it can be shown that, after considering the orthogonality operator, this statistic is numerically equivalent to the kernel-based form presented here when using the Gaussian kernel with bandwidth $\gamma = 1/2$.}: